 J. Chang, S. Wong, R. Newcomb and P. Häfliger, ‘Third Revolution in Medicine – the Convergence of Life Sciences with Physical Sciences, Mathematics and Engineering’, IEEE Circuits and Systems Magazine, Special Issue on Life Sciences, Aug 2012

 S. Wong, M. Ogorzalek and J. Chang, ‘Editorial on the Special Issue on Computational Systems Biology’, The Proceedings of the IEEE, Aug 2008

 |Assoc Prof Chen Tupei||Past and current research topics / interests include

 1) Nanoscale CMOS devices and reliability physics; ULSI technology;

 2) Semiconductor and metal nanocrystals/nanoparticles and their applications in nanoelectronic and photonic devices;

-3) Novel memory devices (nanocrystal Flash memory, RRAMs/CBRAMs, analog memory, WORM, 1T-DRAM, etc.);
+3) Novel memory devices (nanocrystal Flash memory, oxide-based RRAMs/CBRAMs, analog memory, WORM, 1T-DRAM, etc.);

-4) Applications of ReRAM/Memristors in AI chips and in-memory computing;
+4) Applications of ReRAM/Memristors in AI chips, in-memory computing, FPGA;

 5) Si photonic devices (Si-based light emitters, on-chip optical interconnects);

-6) Flexible/wearble/transparent devices and applications (transparent/flexible high mobility thin-film transistors / thin film memory / thin film circuits, transparent display, high-resolution touch panel, electronic skin, large-area flexible x-ray & ultrasonic imaging films, etc.);
+6) Flexible/wearable/transparent devices and applications (transparent/flexible high mobility thin-film transistors / thin film memory / thin film circuits, high-resolution touch panel, electronic skin, large-area flexible x-ray imaging films);

 |Prof Chen Zhong||Thin Films & Low-dimensional Materials: Thin films & nano-materials for clean energy and environmental applications; Microelectronic thin films; Protective and functional surface coatings.